 Below is another great selection of books in a serious titled “ERIC” which stands for “Encyclopaedia of Roman Imperial Coins” with some great photos and inscriptions, making the identification of the coins even easier….

-Not including Roman silver-washed coins, that was minted but the genuine silver coins, then the silver coinage from the Roman period comes under three different types, of groups;
+Not including Roman silver-washed coins [that was minted] but the coins containing a metallurgy of silver, these silver coins then, are the silver coinage from the Roman period that comes under three different types, of groups;

 Denarius Obv: IMPCAESVESPAVGPM – Laureate head right.
 Rev: AVGVRPONMAX – Simpulum, aspergillum, jug and lituus.
 70-72 (Rome).